brownplt/iticse-in-flow-2014/in-flow-assignments/guha/asgn-2.md

 ## Course Context

-See asgn-1.md for course context.
-This is the final assignment in the same course.
+To be offered for the first time in Fall 2014.
+This is a third-semester course on ``programming methodology'' using Scala.
+The students have one year of Java experience.
+This is the final homework assignment in the course.

 ## Assignment